 Some details of "Nicole Luc" seen in the first photo.
 The three-plate sandwich construction of the shield is clearly visible.
 The bracket in front of the steering wheel was probably used to hold a spare ammunition box for the machine gun.
 Note that the Jeep has the later style of instrument panel, with a large central dial and cover plates over some of the smaller openings.
 The men in the background are trying out a snub nosed revolver: not a common weapon in the Congo.
 (Photo via Marc Robyn)

-An M606 with all the trimmings belonging to 1 Choc in the Paulis area in May 1965.
+An M606 with all the trimmings belonging to 1 Choc in Paulis in May 1965, parked in front of the building where some of the mercenaries lived.
 It is armed with a Browning .50-cal. machine gun and a double FN gun mounting taken from a decommissioned Minerva.
 The only armor is a small screen in front of the driver.
 The storage box at the rear has in turn been fitted with holders for two jerry cans; with a gunner and some extra ammunition in the back, the Jeep would no doubt have been very rear heavy.
 (Photo via J-P Sonck)

 Another M606 similar to the one above, but fitted with a .30-cal.
 Bob Denard on the right watches as the Jeep is driven around a large and deep trap dug in the road by the Simba rebels.
 The round hole in the damaged part of the body behind the fender was for the optional fresh-air heater: rather unnecessary in the Congo and therefore normally covered by a small hatch.
 (Photo via J-P Sonck)

 News of approaching military columns would spread from village to village by drums, which still played an important role in communications in the Congo.
 When mercenaries and their Jeeps were spotted, the message "The White Giants are Coming!" would go out.
 (Photo © Jan Hekker)